 Following the Americans with Disabilities Act (ADA), all applications will be evaluated without prejudice toward individuals with disabilities.
 The Turkish Fulbright Commission and Fulbright Greece are fully committed to recognizing the inherent dignity and worth of every person, and to the provision of equal rights and opportunities.

 Recruitment for all educational exchange programs is based on open, and fair national competition, and on individual merit and academic excellence.
 Transparency in the selection process is assured.

+The award is for 9 months with terms equally divided between the two host countries.
 Grantees are expected to be in the first country of destination in mid-September for the required Initial Orientation Meeting.